aantonelli94/aantonelli94.github.io/_pages/about.md

 ![image info](./pictures/minimal_mountain.png)

-I am a *gravitational-wave astrophysicist* that uses data, statistics and astrophysics to understand the origin of black holes.
+I am a quant and model developer at a large financial institution, focussing on risk analytics and management.
+In the past I was a a *gravitational-wave astrophysicist* using data, statistics and astrophysics to understand the origin of black holes, and using general relativity to model the complex dynamics of black holes as they rotate around each other.
-In the past, I have also leveraged several analytical techniques to solve the fundamental equations of general relativity and provide better models for time series data from gravitational-wave interferometers.

-I am deeply passionate about learning new statistical techniques and applying novel technologies to obtain simple solutions from complex problems.
+I am deeply passionate about learning new statistical techniques and topics.
+Currently, I am very interested in risk analytics, statistical modelling for financial institutions, and portfolio analytics.

 In this website, you can find: